ApryseSDK/pdftron-react-native/README.md

 />
 ```
 ##### hideDefaultAnnotationToolbars
-array of strings, optional, default to none
+array of strings, optional, defaults to none

 Defines which default annotation toolbars should be hidden.
 Note that this prop should be used when [`annotationToolbars`](#annotationToolbars) is not defined.
 Strings should be [Config.DefaultToolbars](./src/Config/Config.js) constants